Three-dimensional non-relativistic chiral massive higher-spin gravity: On the rescaled spinning fields

 where $\Xi_{+s}$ is an auxiliary field that needs to be solved for.
 Observe that upon a simple rescaling\footnote{Note that $s+1$ happens to be the conformal dimensions on the unitary bound for all massless higher-spin fields in $AdS_4$, see e.g. \cite{Metsaev:1997nj}.}

 we can reduce \eqref{eq:LC-solve-for} to:

 after solving for $\Xi_{+s}$ in terms of $\varphi_{+s}$.
 Treating $B_{1(2s)}=\varphi_{-s}$, and making a suitable rescaling, we obtain

-in what we will call Metsaev frame -- a choice of gauge up to field redefinition that makes the kinetic terms for massless spinning fields in $AdS_4$ look similarly to the ones in flat space.
+in what we will call Metsaev frame \cite{Metsaev:1999ui} -- a choice of gauge up to field redefinition that makes the kinetic terms for massless spinning fields in $AdS_4$ look similar to the ones in flat space.

 To this end, we can add the term $\upsilon^2\int \varphi_{-s}r^{2-2\tz}(\partial_-)^2\varphi_{+s}$ into the above action, to obtain the correct Hamiltonian $P^-$, cf. \eqref{eq:Hamiltonian}, for all free higher-spin fields.
-This is acceptable due to the fact that we are not obligatory to fulfill gauge invariance as the Lifshitz deformation \eqref{eq:M-scale} drags our $4d$ massless theory to a $3d$ massive one.
+This is acceptable due to the fact that we are not obligated to fulfill gauge invariance as the Lifshitz deformation \eqref{eq:M-scale} drags our $4d$ massless theory to a $3d$ massive one.